Ares-Developers/Ares-docs/bugfixes/type2/opentoppedtransportsdonotdecloaktofire.rst

-.. index:: OpenTopped; OpenTopped transports will decloak to fire when their passengers fire.
+.. index:: OpenTopped; OpenTopped transports will decloak to fire when their passengers fire

 ==========================================================
 :captiontag:`OpenTopped` Transports Do Not Decloak To Fire